 Two former Iso employees, Zanisi and Negri, put together some financing and bought the dies and leftover parts for the Lele and the Grifo, building at least one of each in 1976 and presenting a “nuova Lele” at the 1976 Turin Motor Show under the Ennezeta brand.
 The plan soon fizzled out, but Iso had left an impression in Italy.

 Like other famous automotive names (e.g. Bugatti, Hispano-Suiza, Maybach or Isotta-Fraschini), rumours of a resurrection were always in the air and occasionally produced some artwork, blueprints and/or an actual car or two, as was the case with the (rather anonymous) 1990 Iso Grifo 90 above.
 But, like most projects of this nature, nothing really came of it.
-The name Rivolta strangely re-emerged in 2017 on a Zagato-made sports car, though the coachbuilder never had any history with Iso back in the day: Piero Rivolta’s daughter married into the Zagato family.
+The name Rivolta strangely re-emerged in 2017 on a Zagato-made sports car.
+The famous coachbuilder never had any history with Iso back in the day, but Piero Rivolta’s daughter married into the Zagato family.

 Iso’s Deadly Sin was perhaps not down to a specific car model.
 The Lele and the Fidia were definite duds, but all were based on the 1962 GT.
 The whole Iso concept was a viable one in 1962, but too many competitors were vying for a market that would always be very small.
 Rising costs meant fewer profits and shaky finances, which were wiped out by the F1 programme – just when the Oil Crisis struck.
 Though not fatal in itself, this last fact was more than most, including Iso, could bear.